rust-ndarray/ndarray/README.rst

 The following crate feature flags are available.
 They are configured in your `Cargo.toml`.

-- ``assign_ops``

-  - Requires Rust 1.8, will be default soon.
-  - Enables the compound assignment operators

 - ``rustc-serialize``

   - Optional, compatible with Rust stable